 Black-tailed prairie dog, photo by Greg Forcey

 Okay, okay.
 So we all know it's actually a relative of the prairie dog that gets all the fame and glory right about now.
 Still we thought the holiday was a good reason to call Theodore Roosevelt National Park and check on the prairie dog colonies there and, more importantly, if they're paying attention to their shadows.
-Rangers at TR National Park say the mild temperatures this winter have meant our prairie dogs have been very active, especially on sunny days.
+Rangers at TR National Park say prairie dogs can remain active in the winter, especially on sunny days.
 Unlike the groundhog, prairie dogs do not hibernate.
 They go into what's called a "winter sleep" allowing them to continue to burrow and eat during the winter and also scamper on those sunny days.
 In the South Unit, the scenic drive loop passes through three large prairie dog towns.
 In the North Unit, no dog towns can be seen from the road but there is a one-mile hike from the Caprock-Coulee parking area toward a town.
-There are an abundance of wildlife viewing opportunities in the Park and information about prairie dogsand other watchable wildlife is shared online.
+There are an abundance of wildlife viewing opportunities in the Park and information about prairie dogs and other watchable wildlife is shared online.

 Prairie dog town in TRNP, photo by QT Luong